Digital Photos Online with Jalbum

 An additional advantage is that you can easily publish your finished photo album on their dedicated hosting site, http://X.jalbum.net/ (where "X" is your Jalbum.net username).
 This feature suggests that the creators of Jalbum are well aware of the advantages of a dedicated photo hosting service.
 Thus, Jalbum gives you the best of both worlds.

 Installing and configuring Jalbum is not difficult for anyone who feels comfortable downloading and installing a Windows application.
-In this article, we will examine the procedures for obtaining and using Jalbum for your own use, step-by-step.
+In this article, I will examine the procedures for obtaining and using Jalbum for your own use, step-by-step.

 If you want to be able to publish your photo albums on their website, then you will need to sign up for an account.
-In this article, that is the approach we will follow.
+In this article, that is the approach I will follow.
 However, if you simply wish to create photo albums and keep them locally on your computer, or publish them on your own website, you can instead download Jalbum from one of many software sites, such as CNET's Download.com.
 (In this case, you can skip ahead to the next section of this article.)

 To obtain both an account and the software, begin by visiting the Jalbum home page.